 If an individual is eligible for Medicare as well as Medicaid, the hospice benefit must be elected and revoked simultaneously under both programs.
 In other words, if a Medicaid beneficiary elects the hospice Medicaid benefit and is also eligible for Medicare, then the beneficiary must also elect the Medicare hospice benefit.
-If a Medicare beneficiary elects the hospice Medicare benefit and is also eligible for Medicaid, then the beneficiary must also elect the Medicaid hospice benefit.
+If a Medicare beneficiary elects the hospice Medicare benefit and is also eligible for Medicare beneficiary benefit and is also eligible for Medicare hospice benefit.

 For dually eligible beneficiaries, Medicare is the primary payer for the hospice benefit, though the Medicaid hospice election process must also be completed.
-Revocation, discharge, and change of provider procedures must be followed and designated forms completed as specified in this section.
+Revocation, discharge and change of provider procedures must be followed and designated forms completed as specified in this section.
 A flowchart of the documentation submission process can be found at the end of this section.